Do I qualify for a mortgage?

 Your spending habits

-Your credit rating.
-You can check yours for free with our Credit Monitor service
+Your credit rating - check yours for free with our credit monitoring tool.

 You’ve sold a home and now live with your parents